artrugh/sitecore/CustomerDataPlatform/storage/server_side.md

 - decisioning.
 - analytics features.

-It contains **guests'real-time and historical behaviors and transactional data.**
+It contains **guest's real-time and historical behaviors and transactional data.**

 `Each organization might have different data limits of time durations that apply depending on the industry's regulations.`